chaymabghozzi/chaymabghozzi/README.md

   <p align="center"> <img src="https://komarev.com/ghpvc/?username=chaymabghozzi&label=Profile%20views&color=0e75b6&style=plastic" alt="chaymabghozzi" /> </p>

  ## Welcome to my Github Profile! 😄

-<p align="center"> Currently, I am a software engineer specializing in software development engineering 💻, graduated from  the Higher Institute of Computer Science | ISI Ariana 👩‍🎓.
-I am passionate about innovation 💡 and new technologies 🚀 and have a particular interest in stimulating challenges.
-I constantly strive to improve my skills 📈 and enrich my experience in this constantly evolving field 🎯.
+Currently, I am a software development engineer specializing in software engineering 💻, graduated from the Institute of Computer Science | ISI Ariana 👩‍🎓.
+I am passionate about innovation 💡 and new technologies 🚀, and I have a particular interest in challenging projects.
+I constantly strive to improve my skills 📈 and enrich my experience in this ever-evolving field 🎯.

 ## 🛠️ My Skills